High-Performance Organizations, the world’s most successful companies, are discovering the truth behind a simple principle:

 As Jeff Liker explains in The Toyota Way,

 “Toyota’s leaders have a combination of in-depth understanding of the work and the ability to develop, mentor, and lead people.
 They are respected for their technical knowledge as well as their leadership abilities.
-Toyota leaders seldom give orders; instead, they prefer to mentor and lead by asking open-ended questions that give their employees the opportunity to develop and take charge of solutions and projects.
+Toyota leaders seldom give orders.
+Instead, they prefer to mentor and lead by asking open-ended questions that give their employees the opportunity to develop and take charge of solutions.
 It is important for the employee to draw from their own strengths, skills, and knowledge to find a solution rather than simply receiving delegated tasks to complete.”

 How can your organization learn from High-Performance Organizations?